wjf0214/awesome-stars-wjf0214/README.md

 *   [Asabeneh/30-Days-Of-Python](https://github.com/Asabeneh/30-Days-Of-Python) - 30 days of Python programming challenge is a step-by-step guide to learn the Python programming language in 30 days.
 This challenge may take more than100 days, follow your own pace.
 These videos may help too: https://www.youtube.com/channel/UC7PNRuno1rzYPb1xLa4yktw

-*   [dyang886/Game-Cheats-Manager](https://github.com/dyang886/Game-Cheats-Manager) - Easily download and manage game cheats for your convenience
+*   [dyang886/Game-Cheats-Manager](https://github.com/dyang886/Game-Cheats-Manager) - Easily download and manage single-player game cheats for your convenience

 *   [LeslieLeung/opensource-lighthouse](https://github.com/LeslieLeung/opensource-lighthouse) - 汇总统计各「大厂」的开源团队和项目。